Welcome to the Barbee Lakes Property Owners Website

 Big Rain (5/31/2013) Makes Muddy Barbee Chain

-A steep, large, tilled field with minimal vegetative buffer is easily compromised by the rain (left, top) and sediment flows into a large wetland on the southwest side of Irish (center, top).
+A steep, large, tilled field with minimal vegetative buffer is easily compromised by the rain and crosses the road (left, top).
+The sediment flows into a large wetland on the southwest side of Irish (center, top).
 Water in this wetland is normally clear and you can usually see the bottom.
 After the rain the clarity in the wetland was about an inch as indicated on the kayak paddle (right, top).
 The muddy water quickly filled the large wetland (left, bottom) and, along with several other sediment sources, caused a muddy streak through Irish Lake and Sawmill (center, bottom) on the way to Lake Tippecanoe.